tallhatdoug/cli-spy/README.md

 capturing argv secrets as an unprivileged user, and optionally exfiltrating them.
 This can be useful in CTFs or authorized engagements when LPE is seemingly exhausted but a lazy script or careless root user broadcasts something you can pivot with on their command line.
+Inspired by pspy, but built to be more lightweight.

 ## Features